How to Plan a Luxury Trip to Whangarei

 It’s no secret that the weather doesn’t always play ball in New Zealand and the same can sometimes be said for Whangarei.
 Nevertheless, this doesn’t mean that you have to spend the whole day back at your accommodation sipping on local wines (although, that’s also not a bad idea).

 Those wishing to connect with the indigenous culture of Whangarei should consider the cultural experience with Tu Tika Tours.
 They offer two-hour and five-hour tours – the full experience including a traditional Maori welcoming ceremony in the home of your Maori hosts, morning tea with traditional Maori cuisine, a weaving class, a Maori song, a tour of Whangarei, a Maori cooking lesson and more!
 Prepare yourself for a spiritual, enlightening and personal experience.
+Find out more about Tu Tika Tours on Viator and Tripadvisor.

 Those with limited time to enjoy Northland, but still want to experience Whangarei, can still fit it all in on a private tour in a Jeep Wrangler or Toyota Highlander 4×4 with Rogue Pony.
 Starting from any Bay of Islands accommodation, the three-day all-inclusive tour includes a visit to Whangarei’s Kiwi North, as well as glowworm caves, the Waipoua kauri forest, waterfalls, Ninety Mile Beach and much more.
 They also have a tour option from Auckland.
+Find out more about Rogue Pony Tours on Viator and Tripadvisor.

 Luxury Dining in Whangarei